greenelab/deep-review/sections/04_study.md

 Due to the traditionally small numbers of metagenomic samples in studies, neural network uses for classifying phenotype from microbial composition are just beginning.
-A standard MLP was able to classify wound severity from microbial species present in the wound [Kizek, 2015].
+A standard MLP was able to classify wound severity from microbial species present in the wound [@doi:10.1016/j.bjid.2015.08.013].
 Recently, multi-layer, recurrent networks (and convolutional networks) have been applied to microbiome genotype-phenotype, with Ditzler et al. being the first to associate soil samples with pH level using multi-layer perceptrons, deep-belief networks, and recursive neural networks (RNNs)